 In Azure PaaS v1 (Worker and Web roles), you could deploy cloud services and never have to worry about patching.
 OS updates were automatically taken care of behind the scenes.
 People looking at migrating cloud services to scale sets often ask when they can get equivalent functionality on scale sets.
 Automated patching is a feature that is expected from PaaS.
 It is reasonable to expect scale sets (which is an infrastructure layer designed to support PaaS solutions) to provide this ability.

-In theory the primitives available now can be used to create a DIY automated upgrade feature.
+The primitives available now could be used to create a DIY automated upgrade feature.
 For example you could write an Azure Function which checks to see if there is a new OS platform image version, then updates the VMSS model with the new version, and then rolls out the update across the scale set.
 The VMSS Editor tool implements the manually triggered rolling update part of this for example.
-It’s on my to do list to write a simple auto-upgrade demo, but I won’t try and claim it would be equivalent to a fully automated Azure service.